-- 2.01 The Employer recognizes the Ontario Nurses' Association as the sole and exclusive bargaining agent for all Registered and Graduate Nurses in the employ of the Employer save and except Nurse Managers and persons above the rank of Nurse Managers. - 2.02 (a) A full-time employee shall mean an employee covered by this Agreement who is committed to and regularly works the full work period of more than twenty-four (24) hours per week, exclusive of overtime. - (b) A regular part-time employee is one who is committed to and regularly works less than the full prescribed bi-weekly hours of work. - (c) A casual part-time employee means an employee who is called to work on a call-in basis, but who does not work a regular schedule, or does so only for a specified period.
+- 2.01 The Employer recognizes the Ontario Nurses' Association as the sole and exclusive bargaining agent for all Registered Nurses and Nurses with temporary Certificate of Registration engaged in a nursing capacity at Burnbrae Gardens save and except the Assistant Director of Care, RAI Coordinator, Director of Care, and persons above the rank of Director of Care. - 2.02 (a) A full-time employee shall mean an employee covered by this Agreement who is committed to and regularly works the full work period of sixty (60) or more hours bi-weekly, exclusive of overtime. - (b) A regular part-time employee is one who is committed to and regularly works less than the full prescribed bi-weekly hours of work. - (c) A casual part-time employee means an employee who is called to work on a call-in basis, but who does not work a regular schedule, or does so only for a specified period.
 Such employee has the option of refusing work when it is made available to them, however, it is also understood that a casual part-time employee cannot unreasonably or consistently refuse to work shifts. - 2.03 Whenever the feminine pronoun is used in this agreement, it includes the masculine and non-binary pronoun, where the context so requires and vice-versa.
 Where the singular is used, it may also be deemed to mean the plural and vice-versa. - 2.04 Work of the Bargaining Unit - (a) In order to protect the standard of nursing care, the Employer shall not contract out the work normally performed by members of this bargaining unit except: